Thursday, August 24, 2017

 The opening gala came to a close following a trolley car ride on the 1901 open car from Connecticut, No. 303, on a beautiful early evening where guests thoroughly enjoyed the experience of riding on a beautifully restored, historic "Breezer".

-303 at Talbot Park prior to heading back to the visitor center.
+303 at Talbot Park before heading back to the visitor center.

 Motorman Ed Dooks interacting with guests from the vestibule of 303.